What are the Biggest Challenges of Online Education Today?

 10. Acceptance by Teachers

 Some teachers may simply prefer traditional education, either because they believe it is more effective or because they are more comfortable with it.
+The transition to a facilitator role rather than a “sage on the stage” is a professional identity shift that can be difficult.

 How to Solve?